NOTRE DAME TOURS

 DAY 06

 Today, your heart begins to sense the nearness of something sacred.
-The journey is nearing its final
+The journey is nearing its final chapters, yet the Camino still holds hidden graces.

 Planned Itinerary